nilabjaball/Unilever_demo/HOL step-by step - Azure Synapse Analytics and AI.md

     ![The connect to option is highlighted in the query toolbar.](media/location.PNG "Query toolbar")

-### Task 1: Publish Report
+### Task 2: Publish Report

  1. Open PowerBI Desktop in your workstation
  2. Click Get Data and select Azure | Azure SQL Database
  3. In Servername , Enter **{WorkspaceName}--ondemand.sql.azuresynapse.net**, Database Name Enter **demo**
   ![The connect to option is highlighted in the query toolbar.](media/ondemand.PNG "Query toolbar")
- 5. Provide the user name use ogranizational account and login using the account.
+ 5. Provide the user name use ogranizational account  ( demo lab account ) and login using the account.
  6. Under Preview section, select Sales and then load data.
   ![The connect to option is highlighted in the query toolbar.](media/salespreview.PNG "Query toolbar")
   7. Add a viuslization **card** and drag [ProfitAmount] .
 Select aggregate type as sum